 Expert Assessments and Support

-The Pediatric Psychology program at ChildServe offers a kid-focused, family-friendly place for children and young adults to receive psychological evaluations, diagnoses, and professional support.
-Our pediatric psychologists provide parents with feedback regarding their child’s diagnosis or level of functioning.
-Each child receives an individualized extensive evaluation designed to cover many areas of concern.
+The Pediatric Psychology program at ChildServe offers a kid-focused, family-friendly place for children and young adults to receive psychological testing, diagnoses, and professional support.
+Our psychology staff provide parents with feedback regarding their child’s diagnosis or level of functioning.
+Each child receives an individualized evaluation designed to cover many areas of concern.

 Why choose ChildServe?